 There are currently no changes to teaching and examinations in the current summer semester.
-At the moment, current schedules are coordinated for the summer semester and the examinations as well as for the winter semester.
+The schedules for the summer semester and the examinations as well as for the winter semester have been published.
 Digital courses and lectures that are currently taking place should be continued in this form until the end of the summer semester.
-All lectures and courses that require attendance, as well as parts of digital courses which also require attendance, will not take place until further notice.
+All lectures and courses that require attendance, as well as parts of digital courses which also require attendance, can take place in correspondence with the hygiene regulations.
+Students will receive individual information by their lecturers.
 In the following you will find detailed information, which is constantly updated.

 Accessibility of CAU advice centres